FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

     * - HOUT(J,1)
       - **r**
       - 0.01 -
-      - Array of channel maximum depths for which a channel outflow stage-discharge relationship
+      - Array of channel maximum depths for which a channel outflow stage-discharge

-        is valid.
+        relationship is valid.

     * - HOUT(J,2)
       - **r**
       - 0.0 -
-      - Array of coefficients for the channel element outflow stage- discharge relationship
+      - Array of coefficients for the channel element outflow stage- discharge

-        (see comment 3).
+        relationship (see comment 3).

     * - HOUT(J,3)
       - **r**
       - 0.0 -
-      - Array of exponents for the channel element (I) outflow stage- discharge relationships
+      - Array of exponents for the channel element (I) outflow stage discharge relationships

     * - KOUT
       - **i**